OverkillGuy/python-template/DESIGN.md

 We include the README and CHANGELOG files (pulled from the top-level of the project) as first of the docs, to get devs going.

-For documentation of the code itself, we lean on the recent `sphinx-autoapi` to include the code's API reference.
+For documentation of the code itself, we lean on the recent `sphinx-autodoc2` to include the code's API reference, in particular for its support of markdown docstrings.

 ### Release Dockerfile force-rebuilds package